-Reference Section/Remarks

-Page

-Number
+Aspect B3 : Develo pment and Training -------- ------------- -------- ------- ----- ----------

-Subject Area General Disc is, Aspects, losures and KPIs Reference Section/Remarks Page Number Aspect B3: D evelopment and Training General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
+General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
 Description of training activities.
+Development and Training KPI B3.1 The percentage of employees trained by gender and employee category (e.g. senior management, middle management).
+Development and Training KPI B3.2 The average training hours completed per employee by gender and employee category.
+Development and Training

+Aspect B4: Labour Standards

-Caring for Employees P. 66 KPI B3.1 The percentage of employees trained by gender and employee category (e.g. senior management, middle management).
-Caring for Employees P. 67 KPI B3.2 The average training hours completed per employee by gender and employee category.
-Caring for Employees P. 67 Aspect B4: L abour Standards General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
-Our Group adopts a zero tolerance policy for any form of child labour or forced labour.
-The Group is not aware of any non-compliance with relevant standards, rules and regulations on preventing child or forced labour.
-P. 70 KPI B4.1 Description of measures to review employment practices to avoid child and forced labour.
-Our Group regularly reviews its employment practice to ensure that we are in full compliance with the Employment Ordinance (Chapter 57 of the Laws of Hong Kong) and other regulations related to child labour and forced labour.
-P. 70 KPI B4.2 Description of steps taken to eliminate such practices when discovered.
-No such incidents were reported during the Reporting Period.
-P. 70
+Aspect b4.
+Labour 5 tanuarus General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer Labour Standards; APPENDIX I: APPLICABLE LAWS AND REGULATIONS relating to preventing child and forced labour.
+KPI B4.1 Description of measures to review employment practices to avoid child and forced labour.
+Labour Standards - Prohibition of Child and Forced Labour KPI B4.2 Description of steps taken to eliminate such practices when discovered.
+Labour Standards - Prohibition of Child and Forced Labour

+Aspect B5: Supply Chain Management

-Subject Area General Disc is, Aspects, losures and KPIs Reference Section/Remarks Page Number Aspect B5: S upply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
-Supply Chain Management & Green Procurement P. 72 KPI B5.1 Number of suppliers by geographical region.
-Supply Chain Management & Green Procurement P. 72 KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, how they are implemented and monitored.
-Supply Chain Management & Green Procurement P. 72 KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
-Supply Chain Management & Green Procurement P. 72 KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Supply Chain Management & Green Procurement P. 72 Aspect B6: P roduct Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
-Our Group is not aware of any material non-compliance with relevant standards, rules and regulations on health and safety, advertising, labelling and privacy matters related to products and services provided during the Reporting Period.
-P. 72 to P. 73 KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
-There was no product returned or recalled for safety and health reason during the Reporting Period.
-N/A KPI B6.2 Number of products and service related complaints received and how they are dealt with.
-Our Group does not find any significant complaints related to products and services during the Reporting Period.
-N/A
+Aspect B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
+Supply Chain Management KPI B5.1 Number of suppliers by geographical region.
+Supply Chain Management - Supply Chain Monitoring and Green Procurement KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, how they are implemented and monitored.
+Supply Chain Management - Supply Chain Monitoring and Green Procurement

+Subject Areas, Aspects, General Disclosures and KPIs Description Section/Declaration Disclosures and Kris 2 cstription Jeenon, Becharation KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
+Supply Chain Management - Supply Chain Monitoring and Green Procurement KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
+Supply Chain Management - Supply Chain Monitoring and Green Procurement Aspect B6: Product R esponsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer Product Responsibility; APPENDIX I: APPLICABLE LAWS AND REGULATIONS

+(a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
+APPENDIX I: APPLICABLE LAWS AND REGULATIONS KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
+Product Responsibility (N/A - explained) KPI B6.2 Number of products and service-related complaints received and how they are dealt with.
+Product Responsibility KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
+Product Responsibility - Intellectual Property Rights KPI B6.4 Description of quality assurance process and recall procedures.
+Product Responsibility - Customer Satisfaction KPI B6.5 Description of consumer data protection and privacy policies, and how they are implemented and monitored.
+Product Responsibility - Customer Data Protection